francisdavey/startup-law/source/intro-slides.md

 -  your contracts of adhesion (eg website terms)

 ## What is a contract for?
--  Pedantry: is a contract a bit of paper?
+-  pedantry: is a contract a bit of paper?
--  Suing the other party if things go wrong
+-  suing the other party if things go wrong
--  Crystallising the agreement
+-  crystallising the agreement
--  Evidence for others
+-  evidence for others

 ## Use plain English
 -  no magic words
 -  objective observer (with knowledge of the parties)
--  Yuck: hereinafter, aforesaid, hereby,...
+-  yuck: hereinafter, aforesaid, hereby,...
--  Unambiguous
+-  unambiguous
--  Grammatical
+-  grammatical
--  Proof readers are cheaper than lawyers
+-  proof readers are cheaper than lawyers

 ## What, where, when, who (and how)